Take Me Out (play): Productions

-London premiere
+London (2002)

-The show premiered at the Donmar Warehouse in London on June 20, 2002.
+The show received its world premiere at the Donmar Warehouse in London on June 20, 2002.
 The production was directed by Joe Mantello and starred Daniel Sunjata, Denis O'Hare, Neal Huff, Frederick Weller, Kevin Carroll, Dominic Fumusa, Gene Gabriel, Robert M. Jimenez, Joe Lisi, Kohl Sudduth, and James Yaegashi.
 It ran until August 3 of the same year.

 The production transferred off-Broadway to the Joseph Papp Public Theater later that year with the same cast and direction where it ran until 2003.

-Original Broadway production
+Broadway (2003–2004)

 The next year, the show transferred to the Walter Kerr Theatre on Broadway with the same cast with the exception of Dominic Fumusa, who was replaced by David Eigenberg.
 It opened on February 27, 2003.
 It featured designs by Scott Pask (scenic), Jess Goldstein (costume), Kevin Adams (lighting), and Janet Kalas (sound).
 At the 2003 Tony Awards, the production won the award for Best Play, Mantello won Best Direction of a Play, and O'Hare won Best Performance by a Featured Actor in a Play.
-It closed on January 4, 2004 after 355 performances.
+It closed on January 4, 2004, after 355 performances.